niiknow/ajenticp/README.md

 ```

 ## ajenti-install.sh
 This script can be use to install Ajenti on Ubuntu 16.04 LTS.
-It provides basic plugin and various fixes to make Ajenti possible on Ubuntu 16.04 LTS.
+It provides basic plugin and various fixes that make Ajenti possible on Ubuntu 16.04 LTS.

 1. Install *apt-utils* early so it does not warn in later steps.
 2. Install *apt-show-versions* and force update to prevent Ajenti dependency errors.